 Occasionally, there will be a trend for feeding dogs an all-raw diet.
 Although it’s safe to feed a puppy raw food after three to four weeks, it’s essential to ensure that your Poodle gets all the nutrients they need and isn’t at risk of poor health or disease.

 When determining whether or not to feed your dog raw food, you should consider two things.
-The main worry with raw feeding is making sure you provide your dog with a well-balanced meal, especially for developing pups.
+The main worry with raw feeding is ensuring you provide your dog with a well-balanced meal, especially for developing pups.

 Food safety issues, including bacterial or parasite contamination, are the second most pressing concern.
 Don’t overlook the health risks of feeding raw foods to your pet, so ensure you follow the guidelines for the safe and proper handling of raw foods.